AlexJReid/blog/content/posts/xllify/index.md

 ### C, C, C don't prove them right 🎵

 An XLL is a DLL that exports functions enabling its code to be loaded, unsafely, into Excel.
 A degree in technical archeology is recommended, or failing that an appreciation of all things 1990s.
 Pop some Nirvana onto your MiniDisc player and delve in.
 As a result, the C API brings exciting features such as dumping garbage into cells, crashing Excel and generally causing chaos.
-When being used directly, one must use plenty of caution.
+When used directly, one must exercise plenty of caution.

 Lack of safety and ancient history complaints aside, **we cannot escape the fact that in certain scenarios, the C API still takes the crown for absolute efficiency and performance.** JavaScript interop performance (not the language itself) can be poor, and Microsoft's own Python support involves a network call: enough said.
 Excel-DNA performance is great, but requires .NET installing (probably a non issue if you target 2.0), C# development chops and Visual Studio for Windows.